smhurf/lewagon_challenges/07-Data-Engineering/04-Predict-in-production/04-GCE-compute-engine/README.md

+This exercice is optional.

+Do you have a internet connection with a limited bandwitdh or does your computer suffer in any way when building Docker images?
+Let's use Google Compute Engine in order to have a server in the cloud do the hard work for us.

+The goal here is do demonstrate the usage of a **Google Compute Engine** instance.

+Google Compute Engine allows to create **Virtual Machines** (VM) in the cloud.
+You can think of a virtual machine as your laptop in the cloud.
+The machine remains **ON** as long as you do not turn it **OFF**, even if it is doing no actual work, just like your machine ☕️

+Why would you want to use a virtual machine (VM) ?
+- The VM in the cloud has access to a **top notch internet** connection, while you might not.
+You may want to have it perform network intensive tasks, such as building **Docker** images and pushing them to **Google Container Registry** for example...
+- You will be able to play with machines up to **160 VCPU and 3.75TB of memory** 😱

+In order to play with a VM, first we need to configure it, select an operating system, install the python stack, and a developer environment.
+You can think of this step as building a dedicated Docker image that will only get instantiated into a single Docker container.
+This is an analogy, the **VM** do not use Docker at all.

+But wait...
+Configuring a machine with a developer environment...
+We already did that! 💡 That is the **Le Wagon data setup**! 👌

+In this exercice, we will configure a VM instace, run the Le Wagon data setup on it.
+Then we will see how to drive it 🚀

 ## Create a Compute Engine instance

 We are going to create a virtual machine based on a [Debian](https://en.wikipedia.org/wiki/Debian) (Linux) operating system.